vapor/docs/4.0/docs/authentication.md

 }
 ```

-Each example below will create an authenticator named `UserAuthenticator`.
+Each example below will use an instance of an authenticator which we created.
+In these examples, we've called it `UserAuthenticator`.

 ### Route